haydenhigg/lynn/README.md

 ### Layer

-A layer is a parellel group of Units -- multiple inputs, multiple outputs.
+A parellel group of Units -- multiple inputs, multiple outputs.

 - `NewLayer(k, n int, learnRate float64) *Layer` (k is the number of outputs, n is the number of inputs)
 - `(*Layer).Feed(xs []float64) float64`: get the raw output of the model